 The Lloyd Center for the Environment is a local treasure with an exceptional estuary on the Slocum River, breathtaking views, and over five miles of unique hiking trails.
-Your membership support allows us to offer access to our grounds and future exhibits, at no charge to the public.
-We are asking you to renew your membership or give to the Lloyd Center at the highest level possible today.
+Your membership support allows us to offer access to our grounds and future exhibits at no charge to the public.
+We are asking you to join or renew your membership to the Lloyd Center at the highest level possible.

-While the Lloyd Center animal exhibits are currently closed, your generous gift helps feed our fresh & saltwater fish and turtles - everything from algae wafers to crickets, shrimp, vegetables, and various worms.
-Summer program students benefit from these critters in their Bond Building classroom studies.
+While the Lloyd Center animal exhibits are currently closed, your generous gift helps feed our fresh & saltwater fish and turtles as well as Koko, our resident screech owl.
+Students benefit from meeting these animal ambassadors.

 Your contribution also allows Lloyd Center educators to offer outdoor seasonal activity stations and our StoryWalk® on the Center’s trails.

 Due to the generous support of our donors, together we have made these experiences possible:

 “I really enjoyed the field trip!
 My favorite place was the Estuary because we got to catch animals and other things.
 It was the best day ever.”- Fifth grader on a field trip to the Center

 “On the rides home every day, she would tell me what she did that day and what she learned.
 She had a great time and loved learning new things." - Summer program parent

 "It was such a treat for me to watch the students showing interest and hearing their comments and questions as they were attentive and interacting with what you shared...such a pleasure today!" - Second-grade Teacher

 Your donation directly supports education and research opportunities that otherwise could not be afforded by local schools, families, and community organizations.